Minor in Gerontology

 The interdisciplinary minor in Gerontology is designed to help undergraduate students cultivate an understanding of the many facets of the aging process, including the biological, psychological, and sociocultural aspects of adult development and aging.

-Minor Requirements: 22 hours
+2020 Catalog Minor Requirements: 18 hours

 - NURS 3500: The Physical Process of Aging